 - Balance community and tourism; and

 - Increase awareness of the Baltimore National Heritage Area and its resources for neighborhoods.

-The following non-capital projects or activities within the heritage area may be assisted.
+The following non-capital projects or activities within these heritage area neighborhoods may be assisted.

 Green Your Neighborhood

 Projects that promote neighborhood greening activities, environmental stewardship, cleanliness, beautification, citizen community education and stewardship.

 Neighborhood Placemaking Grant funds may be used for the creation of interpretive signage.

 Interpretive signage in parks operated by Baltimore City Department of Recreation and Parks (BCRP) must adhere to city specifications and cost estimates as a requirement.
 Please see application guidelines for projects in city parks and the approval process.
 Please plan two weeks to receive approval from BCRP and a letter of support.
 This documentation must be uploaded to the grant application at time of submission.